TUHH-ICS/2025-code-Safe-Bayesian-Optimization-for-Uncertain-Correlations-Matrices-in-LMCs/README.md

 The code allows for the reproduction of all tables and figures presented in the manuscript.

-# Safe Bayesian Optimization for Uncertain Correlations Matrices
+# Safe Bayesian Optimization for Uncertain Correlations Matrices in Linear Models of Co-Regionalization

 This repository contains the code required to reproduce all tables and figures presented in the manuscript: **"Safe Bayesian Optimization for Uncertain Correlations Matrices in Linear Models of Coregionalization."**